Plug Your RV or Trailer Into A Solar Generator

 How long does a solar generator last?

-The inverter that changes 12V DC to 120V AC is not 100% efficient, so when you use the AC outlets on a solar generator you should expect about 90% to be energy you can use in the end.
+The inverter that changes 12V DC to 120V AC is not 100% efficient, so when you use the AC outlets on a solar generator you should expect about 85% to be the energy you can use in the end.

 Related Post: Use third-party solar panels with a Goal Zero Yeti